Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/sydney-speaks/index.md

 ## Introducing the Sydney Speaks project

-Sydney Speaks is a large-scale sociolinguistic project, funded through the [ARC Centre of Excellence for the Dynamics of Language](https://legacy.dynamicsoflanguage.edu.au/) (2014-2022), led by [Catherine Travis](https://researchers.anu.edu.au/researchers/travis-ce) at the ANU.
+Sydney Speaks is a large-scale sociolinguistic project, funded through the ARC Centre of Excellence for the Dynamics of Language ([CoEDL](https://legacy.dynamicsoflanguage.edu.au/) 2014-2022) at the ANU, led by [Catherine Travis](https://researchers.anu.edu.au/researchers/travis-ce), working with James Grama and Simon Gonzalez (CoEDL post-doctoral fellows (2017-2019); Katrina Hayes and Cale Johnstone (Project Managers); Benjamin Purser (lead RA); and many RAs who worked on data collection, transcription, and checking vowel alignment.

 <br>

 ##### [The Sydney Speaks Corpora](#corpora)

 - [Contemporary linguistic recordings (collected 2015-present): Sydney Speaks 2010s](#2010s)
 - [Legacy linguistic recordings (Collected 1977-1981): Sydney Social Dialect Survey](#1977-1981)
 - [Legacy oral histories (collected 1987-1988): NSW Bicentennial Oral History Collection](#1987-1988)

 ##### [Data access concerns](#access-concerns)

 ##### [Combining legacy and contemporary data collections](#combining)

 ##### [References](#references)

 ##### [Sydney Speaks Corpus and Publications](#corpus)

 <br>

 Since 2015, the Sydney Speaks project has recorded the spontaneous speech of Sydneysiders for the purpose of documenting and exploring Australian English as spoken in Australia’s largest and most ethnically and linguistically diverse city.
-In order to study language change in real-time, the project also incorporates legacy data from two sources: a sociolinguistic project carried out in the late 1970s and an oral history {{< glossary_link display="collection" id="collection" >}} created during the 1980s.
+In order to study language change in real-time, the project also incorporates legacy data from two sources: a sociolinguistic project carried out in the late 1970s and an oral history collection created during the 1980s.
 Altogether, the birth years of the participants span over a century, from the 1890s to the 1990s, and five age groups are represented, as captured in Figure 1.

 <br>